-Figure 5: Past observed (shaded area) and two examples of possible one-hundred-year projections of weight at ages 5, 8, 12, 15, 20, and 25.
+Figure 4: Past observed (shaded area) and two examples of possible one-hundred-year projections of weight at ages 5, 8, 12, 15, 20, and 25.

-2.2 Management Procedures for coastwide scale and distribution of the TCEY model.
+2.2 Management Procedures for coastwide scale and distribution of the TCEY

+The management procedure consists of three elements (Figure 2).
+Monitoring (data generation) is the code that simulates the data from the operating model that are used by the estimation model as well as O32 or all-sizes stock distribution, which is needed for the distribution procedure.
 It simulates the sampling process and can introduce variability, bias, and any other properties that are desired.
 The Estimation Model (EM) is analogous to the stock assessment and includes estimation error in the simulation.
 Using the data generated, it produces an annual estimate of stock size and status and provides the advice for setting the catch levels for the next time step.
-Simplification of the full stock assessment ensemble was necessary to keep simulation times within reason.
-The harvest rule is the application of the estimation model output along with the scale and distribution management procedures (Figure 2) to produce the mortality limit for that year.
-The details of the management procedures are in development and concepts described in IPHC-2020-MSAB015-07 are being considered.
+Two methods were investigated for mimicking the estimation procedures to determine a coastwide total mortality limit, as described below.
+Finally, the Harvest Rule contains additional procedures when determining the mortality limits, such as the application of a control rule and distribution of the limits to IPHC Regulatory Areas.